 The Bonner Academy at Rosemont provides integrated mental health and educational programming for elementary school students with serious behavioral/psychological disorders that affect their ability to function in their assigned public school, home setting, and community.
 Students attend a six-hour “program day” with instruction provided in-group and individualized formats.
 Individual, group, and family therapy are also provided throughout the school day.
 Due to the high acuity of student behaviors, we provide 24-hour crisis services to support families and youth in managing mental health symptoms and behaviors.

 The therapeutically supportive program focuses on both behavioral and academic goals, building upon the students’ existing strengths.
 To reduce barriers to academic learning, students learn to manage symptoms and increase their level of functioning and stability so that they may return to their home school district.
 Transition planning with home schools is key to future success.

-The young adults in the program reside in one of 16 fully furnished, one-bedroom apartments.
+The young adults in the program reside in one of 15 fully furnished, one-bedroom apartments.
 The program is located on the east side of Columbus, which allows easy access to public transportation.
 My Place property is a secured apartment building with staff present 24 hours a day/7 days a week.
-The outside perimeter of the building is monitored by surveillance cameras to provide a safe and secure environment for the young adults.
+The outside perimeter of the building is monitored by surveillance cameras to provide a safe and secure environment for residents.

 The Buckeye Ranch is committed to helping these young adults transition successfully into adulthood.
 They will receive case management services through our experienced staff, including an onsite team leader and staffing 24 hours a day/7 days a week.
-The areas of need for each young adult in the program will be assessed individually through discussion with the young adult.
+The areas of need for each young adult in the program will be assessed individually through discussion with the young adult, as well as a review of the Ansell Casey Assessment and other independent living assessments completed upon admission.
 The My Place staff will assist the young adult with various skills, including but not limited to: budgeting, nutrition, employment, and education.